A few weeks ago, social media outlets were all abuzz about the Ram Super Bowl Commercial dedicated to farmers.

 Growing up on a farm, I can relate to the commercial on so many levels.

 My dad came from a long line of farmers.
-In his high school yearbook under the line that asked what he planned to be, he simply listed a farmer.
+In his high school yearbook under the line that asks what he planned to be, he simply listed a farmer.

 And it’s what he did.

 He and my mother married young, moved away from their families, and worked on a variety of farms and ranches until they saved enough money to buy their own farm.

 They lived on that land for fifty-one years.

 Daddy worked hard and expected all of us to give our best as well.
 He was most often up long before the first rays of sunshine would streak the morning sky and could be found out laboring until there was no longer any daylight to work by.

 In the summers, if I wanted to spend time with my dad, I went with him to irrigate.
 I accompanied him many times in his semi-truck when he’d deliver a load of hay (the sleeper in the cab was a perfect place for my baby dolls to ride.)
 There was a time when all the guys at the parts counter at the John Deere dealer probably knew me by name because I would ride along with dad to go on a parts run.
 He always bought an icy cold glass bottle of Coca Cola from the vending machine and we’d share it while we waited for his parts order to be filled.

 My mother thinks Daddy was one of the few farmers who had a four-year-old in pigtails asleep at his feet on a pink blanket while he swathed hay.
 I think he was probably one of many who spent time with their kids anyway they could, even if it meant having them underfoot while they swathed, baled, or combined.
 As I got older, I went from just tagging along to having chores to do, and then taking on more responsibility and work.